 More importantly, it’s very difficult to practice pure black hat optimization.
 I know that there’s a strong market of black hat pay per click groups out there — but there are very few in the true SEO landscape.
 While folks bend the rules and limitations, true black hats are usually exposed before they close up shop and move onto a new niche or vertical.
 While they continue to exploit holes in the system — those in the gray area are the ones capitalizing on their success.

-See, to me the beauty of advanced optimization techniques, aside from the fact that they’re highly effective — is that they’re well guarded.
+See, to me the beauty of optimising blog posts for SEO purposes and its advanced optimization techniques, aside from the fact that they’re highly effective — is that they’re well guarded.
 Unfortunately, many SEOs conjure up the image of these advanced SEMs as a “black hat”, putting in minimal time to exploit the weaknesses of search algorithms.